Velocity100/Magnetic-Field-Calculator/README.md

 ![newplot (4)](https://github.com/user-attachments/assets/c950aa6c-ed06-4fda-93d9-7f3f5b352130)

-Note: For better visibility of the shape of the field, you might have to limit the B field values for each component to within a specific range.
-Using a histogram to analyze each component's range of values and corresponding frequencies can help.
+Note: For better visibility of the shape of the field, you might have to limit the B field values for each component to within a specific interval.
+Using a histogram to analyze each component's range of values and corresponding frequencies can help to find said interval.